litlboy/LSPI-with-PVF/README.md

-# LSPI-with-PVF
+# LSPI with PVF

-Implementation of a parrallelized LSPI with Proto-Value-Functions and Radial-Basis-Functions.
+Implementation of a parrallelized LSPI algorithm with Proto-Value-Functions and Radial-Basis-Functions.